 Traditional Scottish Food - a menu from the olden days

 Traditional Scottish food listed and described from old menus.
 Inspirational or just weird?
 Worth a look as would make a good starting point for your own celebratory Scottish meal.
 Not that you'll want to cook ptarmigan, powsowdie, crimped skate and other forgotten dishes.
 Sheep's head anyone?!

 Traditional Scottish Food

-Here is a menu of traditional Scottish food for a celebration.
+Here is a menu of traditional Scottish food for a celebration in the olden days.
 It would have been served on a special occasion a couple of centuries ago - making it appear to us quaint and old-fashioned (and with some parts of it possibly unattainable!) now.
-But it may have some relevance if you are looking to reproduce this type of Scottish menu at a celebration.

 A record of traditional Scottish food was compiled by the wife of an Edinburgh publisher and appeared originally in 1826.
 Amongst many other recipes and food tales, 'The Cook and Housewife's Manual' also gives a complete bill of fare for a St Andrew's Night or Burns Night celebration or any other Scottish national dinner.